monimaj89/Project4-Cake-Heaven/TESTING.md

 ![MockUp](media/docs/mockup.png)

-This is the testing documentation for my web application Cake heaven.
-Full [README available here](/README.md)
+This is the testing documentation for my web application Cake Heaven.
+Full README available [here](/README.md)

 See the live site [here](https://cake-heaven-8414245a4be7.herokuapp.com/)